socadk/design-practice-repository/artifact-templates/futureWork/DPR-ContainerDiagram.md

 Artifact/Template: *Overview Diagram*
 --------------------------------------
 <!--Alternate names or candidate names) can be listed as "Also known as " here.-->
-also known as: Architecture Overview Diagram , Container Diagram <!-- "The Important Stuff View" -->
+also known as: Architecture Overview Diagram, Container Diagram <!-- "The Important Stuff View" -->

 > *A container/overview diagram provides an overview of logical and physical building blocks that are refined in other types of diagrams.
-Unlike the context diagram, it looks inside, picking up all external interfaces (with human users, with other systems).*
+Unlike the context diagram, it looks inside a system, picking up all external interfaces (with human users, with other systems).*

 ### Motivation (Addressed Information Need)
 <!--Purpose -->